GStechschulte/autodidact/README.md

 ## Self Learning

-A place for programming and experimenting with the things I find interesting at any particular moment in time.
+A place for programming and experimenting with things I find interesting at any particular moment in time.

 ### [Applied Statistics](Statistics)